What is the job role?

 As a key member of our Social, Emotional, Mental Health and Learning Team, you'll play a vital role in shaping brighter futures by combining tailored learning support with emotional and behavioural strategies.

-You will be part of a team of teachers and teaching assistants and other professionals working closely together to provide personalised support for vulnerable young people.
-Curricular continuity and progress is balanced with behavioural and emotional support to enable improved outcomes and school readiness for pupils.
+You will be part of a team of teachers, teaching assistants and other professionals working closely together to provide personalised support for vulnerable young people.
+Curricular continuity and progress are balanced with behavioural and emotional support to enable improved outcomes and school readiness for pupils.
 You will be a role model and motivator.

 You will support the teacher in the delivery of the curriculum, work with small groups and individuals in targeted interventions and have excellent behaviour management skills.
 You will have the skills to support pupils in their school as needed and be able to model and share supportive strategies with colleagues working in mainstream schools.
 You will be required to travel from the base to support pupils in their ‘home’ school.